mister-raindrop/mister-raindrop.github.io/_posts/programming/2016-06-18-hundreddaysofcode-dayone.md

 ## Goals for my #100DaysOfCode

 So I have a bunch of goals I've set up in my mind for the next 100 days.
 I'm blogging them down so that I stick to the plan.
-My primary goals will be to:
+My primary goals will be to

 1. Re-learn Haskell properly and get at least to a decent level where I can start reading other people's code and make small programs myself.
 2. Revise algorithms, data structures and their implementations, and quite possibly learn new ones that I avoided